We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best for comfort:Helix Midnight Luxe Mattress

-This mattress contains four different layers of foam, including gel, memory foam, and 1,000 individually wrapped coils.
+This mattress contains four foam layers, including gel-infused and memory foam layers, and 1,000 individually wrapped coils.

 It comes in medium firmness and various sizes.
 The company states this mattress is suitable for side sleepers and those that toss and turn during the night.